Welcome to OCECD’s 1:1 Reading Mentoring Opportunities-

 OCECD’s program uses an evidence-based model of 1:1 reading mentoring for students reading below grade level, including students with disabilities.
 Students make the most reading gains when they are mentored 3-4 times per week by mentors using Reading A-Z’s tutoring and mentoring packs.
 Schools or organizations using these mentoring materials need to purchase the annual license fee through www.readinga-z.com.
 Families who complete the on-demand four part reading mentoring training can receive a one year subscription to www.readinga-z.com.
 Independent studies have shown that students receiving 1:1 reading mentoring make one month reading level gain for each month of intervention.

 Any school, family, or organization who has students who need intensive reading support can receive our 1:1 Reading Mentoring Training at no cost.
-These instructional sessions will be scheduled at regional locations throughout the state.

 - Two hour virtual, on-demand, or in-person training